RunweiSitu/GMNER-LMMs/README.md

 # GMNER-LMMs
-Code and data for paper Grounded Multimodal Named Entity Recognition via Large Multimodal Models.
+Code and data for Grounded Multimodal Named Entity Recognition via Large Multimodal Models.
 The code will be publicly released later.
 ## Model Architecture
 The overall architecture of our proposed framework.